DYDGitHub/TIB/ReadMe.md

-## TIB:Cross-modal Emotion Clustering via Twin Information Bottleneck Method
+## A Twin Information Bottleneck Method for Cross-modal Clustering
 > **Authors:**
 Anonymous
 <!-- > -->